 © Valentin Pacaut - The Explorers - En partenariat avec la Région Sud Provence-Alpes-Côte d'Azur et Atout France

 The legend of the Knight of Blacas

 The legend of Blacas’ Knight tells us about a member of the Blacas family (from Aups) who did the Crusades during the 12th century.
-He will become a prisoner of the Saracens.
-During his imprisonment the Caliph wil try to convert the Knight to Islam.
-Despite his efforts, the Knight wont bend and the Caliph will free him.
-Back in Moustiers-Sainte-Marie, the Blacas Knight would place a star above Notre Dame Chapel to thank the Virgin Mary to have made it alive.
+He became a prisoner of the Saracens.
+During his imprisonment the Caliph tried to convert the Knight to Islam.
+Despite his efforts, the Knight didn't and the Caliph freed him.
+Back in Moustiers-Sainte-Marie, the Blacas Knight would place a star above Notre Dame Chapel to thank the Virgin Mary for having made it out alive.
 This legend was made official in 1885 by Frédéric Mistral, founder of the Félibrige movment (for restauration and preservation of the Provençale traditions.)

 There are other explanations for this star.
 One tells us about 2 lovers whom families where enemies.
 They were forbidden to love each other and committed suicide.
 The star would have been a sign of reconciliation between the 2 families after this tragedy.

 More explanations were given.
 One seems more probable : the star would have been placed above the village by the villagers themselves, to keep the protection of the Virgin Mary on them and their village.

 Inside our Church is a painting from the 15th century.
 Named « Souls of Purgatory » it teaches us good deeds for a better place in Paradise.
 What we see in this painting is :